m-millions/get-yelp-reviews/README.md

 (2) Install dependencies in requirement.txt (use of a virtual environment is recommended but not necessary )

-(3) Install Curl so that we can see the API JSON response on the console:
+(3) Install Curl so that we can see the API JSON response in the console:
 ```
 https://curl.haxx.se
 ```